brycewray/hugo-site/content/privacy/index.md

 date: 2020-08-02T09:00:00-05:00
 ---

 This site and its owner **do NOT** store your personal information **in any way**.
-However, the site does use certain **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.
+However, the site does use certain **external services**, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

 ## Cloudflare